-Shell will cut 10,000 jobs in its
+SHELL: We’ll cut 10,000 jobs

-merger with BG Group, and sell $30 billion worth of assets, to protect
+Shell will cut 10,000 jobs in its merger with BG Group, and sell $30 billion worth of assets, to protect its profitability in an era of cheap oil.

 The oil producer put out a fourth quarter and full-year update on Wednesday, warning of lean times ahead.